 The final thing you need to understand about buying hybrid cars involves the cost versus the ROI (return on investment), because hybrids are more expensive than traditional vehicles.

-It is said that some models would have to driven a full 8 years to reach the break even point.
+It's said that some models would have to be driven a full 8 years to reach the break even point.
 I think this will be less as we move forward and the gap closes between prices of traditional cars.
-Some closing thoughts that come to mind.
+However, some more closing thoughts come to mind.

 addition many states plan on imposing a special tax on sales of hybrid